 Still, that doesn’t mean we can’t give you the lowdown on the general patterns to look out for.

-If there is a baby in there, they’ve been implanted in your uterine lining for about a week already.
+If there is a growing baby in there, they’ve been implanted in your uterine lining for about a week already.

 Around them, the amniotic sac is forming and they’re getting ready to build all the different systems they’re going to need in the big wide world.